nearit/Android-UI-Bindings/docs/NOTIFICATIONS.md

 ### Background notifications

-NearIT-SDK has a built-in receiver that will handle every background events and show simple notifications.
+NearIT-SDK has a built-in receiver that will handle every background event and show simple notifications.
-If you want to directly show contents with the convenient UIs, once a notification is tapped, you have to add the `NearItUIBroadcastReceiver` to the manifest of your application.
+If you want to directly show contents with the convenient UIs when a notification is tapped, you have to add the `NearItUIBroadcastReceiver` to the manifest of your application.

 You can simply copy the following code and paste it in the `<application>` scope of the manifest.